Freetech-Solutions/omlacd/README.md

 To deploy Asterisk in a dedicated host two main steps are needed:

-1. Install OMniLeads in its host, editing the parameter `asterisk_host` with the IP or hostname of the machine where Asterisk will be installed.
-2. Install Asterisk in its host, following these steps:
+1. Install Asterisk in its host, following these steps:

 **SO:** Centos7 and derivatives